typeable/octopod/README.md

 We believe that there is a lot to be gained in programming in general by being able to statically ensure invariants in your code.
 One of the most practical ways of ensuring invariants is a good static type system.
 Haskell and Rust are both languages that have very strong type systems.
 This allows us to move fast without breaking things in the process.

+## Quotations

+`Typeable team envisioned an insightful approach to CI/CD, which managed to help us cut the delivery time for new features and projects with Octopod` (C) Wes Iwanski - VP Technology, Downtown Travel

 ## ❓ Still have questions?

 If you still have questions, be sure to ask them in our [Octopod Discussions](https://github.com/typeable/octopod/discussions).